ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 Calling `init` function of Wallet SDK will initialize the SDK

 ### Step 2: setupDevice
-Calling `setupDevice` will Generating public-private key pairs.
-The ephemeral sessionKeys and owner keys are created on the user's mobile device.
+Calling `setupDevice` will generate public-private key pairs.
+Owner keys and ephemeral session keys are created on the user's mobile device.

 ### Step 3: activateUser
-calling `activateUser ` function of Wallet SDK will deploy smart contracts.
+Calling `activateUser ` function of Wallet SDK will deploy smart contracts.
 Once the contract deployment is complete the `user` is `activated` and can perform transactions.

 <hr>